Notification

 • If the script saves, but the automation doesn't behave as expected, manually confirm that each component in your script works.
 For example, if you wrote a script to turn on the light and change the brightness at sunset, try completing these tasks with an assistant command to confirm that each individual function works.
 You can also check that:

-• Your device Is added or linked in the Google Home app.
+• Your device is added or linked in the Google Home app.

-• Your device Is connected and online.
+• Your device is connected and online.

-• The device name, starters, conditions, and actions are written correctly.
 Note: Manufacturers may change device traits when they perform updates and this can cause scripts to stop working.
 You can use auto-complete to help update affected scripts.

 • Your script has proper indentation and formatting.

-• With Google Home for web, you can also access Automation logs below your script to view your automation’s history and to identify potential problems.
+• With Google Home for web, you can also access Automation logs below your script to check your automation’s history and to identify potential problems.
 Learn more about the types of messages you see in the Automation logs.

 • Try using the script editor’s experimental generative AI feature to describe the automation you want and it will draft a script for you to review and edit.